evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 8. Monitor Test runs [OPTIONAL]

-You just created a dashboard to track individual metric values over time.
-Another option is to conduct your evaluations as Tests and monitor their outcomes.
+You just created a Dashboard to track individual metric values.
+Another option is to run your evaluations as Tests and track their outcomes.

 ![](../.gitbook/assets/cloud/toy_test_dashboard-min.png)